 You should have content pillars defined by audience if you’ve gone through the branding process (we can say with certainty that you will have them if you’ve gone through the Growth Story branding process!)

-HOT TIP: Balance your content between promotional posts and valuable, engaging content that provides real value to your audience.
+Marin Note: Balance your content between promotional posts and valuable, engaging content that provides real value to your audience.

 Tools like Metricool and Sprout Social can help you manage and automate your social media posts.